Exploring tempo and rhythm – Important in art as well as riding

 In art, rhythm is achieved when the elements are placed in a predictable manner so that they form a pattern.
 The pattern sets an order and the sequence of that order is what creates the tempo.
 In this case the vertical brush strokes and the paint runs create a strong sense of rhythm and their spacing and size creates the tempo.

-This painting really does have great energy.
+This dressage horse painting really does have great energy.
 It will always remind us of the importance of rhythm and tempo.
-Do you have a dull, boring wall somewhere that needs energizing?
+Do you have a dull, boring wall somewhere that needs some energizing?